oktadev/okta-blog/_source/_posts/2021-10-04-spring-boot-spa.md

 - **Vue CLI**: You'll use the Vue CLI to generate the starter Vue client project.
 Install it according to the [the instructions on the Vue website](https://cli.vuejs.org/guide/installation.html).

-## Create The Spring Boot Resource Server
+## Create the Spring Boot Resource Server

 To bootstrap the Spring Boot resource server project, you will use [the Spring Initializr](https://start.spring.io/).
 It's designed to help developers quickly configure and generate Spring Boot projects.
 There's [a great web interface](https://start.spring.io/) that you should take a look at.
 However, in this project, you're going to use the REST interface to download a pre-configured project.